 Interested in starting a home-based food business?
 The good news is that you can sell food from home in North Carolina – as long as you know the rules!
-Here’s what you need to know in order to sell your homemade food products in NC.
+These are the Food Operations That Do Not Need Permits In NC.

-You are allowed to sell products from your farm, or home business without a permit.
+You are allowed to sell products from your farm, or home business without a permit or license.
 North Carolina also does not have restrictions on the venues used – which means you can also sell products online, or even wholesale to restaurants or grocery stores.

 ONLY low risk foods are allowed to be sold in these situations.
 This includes baked goods, jams and jellies, dried mixes, candies, some sauces, spices, and pickles.
 All foods must be appropriately labeled.
 NO refrigerated/frozen products, low-acid canned foods, dairy, seafood, or bottled water is permitted to be sold by home processor operations.